The rules about embedded networks have changed, and Victorian embedded networks are now required to join EWOV.

 If you supply or sell electricity in an embedded network in Victoria under a retail or network exemption, you are required to join EWOV.
 The exemptions and who they apply to are set out in Part 2 of the General Exemption Order 2017.

-The entity that is required to join EWOV is the entity that owns and operates the exempt network.
+The entity that is required to join EWOV is the entity that supplies or sells energy to customers on an exempt network.
 However, the membership can be managed administratively by that entity’s parent company or billing agent (provided that it has a centralised complaints function).
 If you are joining EWOV on behalf of an exempt network or exempt seller, you will need to provide EWOV with a signed copy of your Deed of Appointment [DOC, 138 KB] with the network or seller.

 If you are unclear about whether you are required to join EWOV, contact our Member Liaison Officer on 03 8672 4269.